 The popularity of social media and the introduction of new technologies has led search engines (and user behavior) to evolve beyond typing in a string of keywords.
 However, visual search is an even newer search method.

-There are multiple methods of visual searching.
+Multiple methods of visual searching exist.
 For example, you can scan preexisting photos and analyze them for related content.
-Also, users can take photos of themselves (or each other) with their smartphones to search for products and brands.
+Or, users can take photos of themselves (or each other) with their smartphones to search for products and brands.

 Approximately 50% of people in the United States use voice search every day, and 71% of consumers prefer it.
 As of 2022, Google Lens is used approximately 8 billion times a month.
 It continues to rise in popularity, with 62% of millennials wanting visual search over any other technology.